oguru/ghost-messenger/README.md

 To refamiliarise myself with TypeScript, I converted the project from JavaScript to TypeScript.

-I added Deepgram for voice to text transcribing.
+I added react-speech-recognition for voice to text transcribing.

 ## Future Considerations